Arthur Louis Schechter: Career

-Schechter was the United States Ambassador to the Bahamas.
+He was the United States Ambassador to the Bahamas.
 He was confirmed by the U.S. Senate and was appointed by President Bill Clinton on October 29, 1998.
 After returning, Schechter chaired the Harris County Metropolitan Transit Authority.

-Personal life
+Personal life and death

-Schechter resides in Houston, Texas, with his wife, Joyce Proler Schechter, whom he married on August 25, 1956.
-They have two daughters: Leslie Rose Karpas (Hedley) born in 1966, and Jennifer Rose Schechter (Alan, Harris County Constable) born in 1968.
+Schechter resided in Houston, Texas, with his wife, Joyce Proler Schechter, whom he married on August 25, 1956.
+They had two daughters: Leslie Rose Karpas (Hedley) born in 1966, and Jennifer Rose Schechter (Alan, Harris County Constable) born in 1968.

-He is a member of the Westwood Country Club and Congregation Beth Israel.
+He was a member of the Westwood Country Club and Congregation Beth Israel.

+Schechter died on April 13, 2026, at the age of 86.